 Who are the subjects of Red Notices?
 Red Notices are issued for fugitives or wanted persons either for prosecution or to serve a sentence in relation to serious ordinary law crimes such as murder, rape and fraud.
 This follows criminal proceedings in the country issuing the request.
 This is not always the home country of the victim.

-- Identification information: full name, possible aliases, date and place of birth, nationality, photograph;
+Identification information: full name, possible aliases, date and place of birth, nationality, photograph;

-- Physical description: height, weight, hair and eye color, scars, tattoos and other special features;
+Physical description: height, weight, hair and eye color, scars, tattoos and other special features;

-- Legal information: description of the crime or charge, summary of the circumstances of the case, legal qualification of the crime under the law of the initiating country, national arrest warrant.
+Legal information: description of the crime or charge, summary of the circumstances of the case, legal qualification of the crime under the law of the initiating country, national arrest warrant.

-When a wanted person is found, law enforcement authorities may temporarily make provisional arrest and issue an international alert requesting country to detain him or her and initiate extradition proceedings.
-The notification itself does not oblige countries to make an arrest, no valid extradition treaty exists but allows a diplomatic request for provisional arrest and detention while the extradition request is pending.
+When a wanted person is found, law enforcement authorities may temporarily make provisional arrest and issue an international alert requesting the country to detain him or her and initiate extradition proceedings.
+The notification itself does not oblige countries to make an arrest, and no valid extradition treaty exists but allows a diplomatic request for provisional arrest and detention while the extradition request is pending.
 Even if the person has not been detained, countries can track his or her movements.

 How does Interpol Red Corner work?

-A red notice or colour coded notices gives law enforcement authorities the authority to temporarily detain a person.
+A red notice or colour coded notice gives law enforcement authorities the authority to temporarily detain a person.
 However, it is up to each participating country to decide whether it is appropriate to arrest the suspect.

 The requesting country after initiating the notification must then submit a formal extradition request, which must comply with the Charter of the Organization, bilateral agreements and Interpol red notice regulations.
 Only after successful approval of extradition through the judicial process can the missing person then be handed over at the requesting country‘s request.